Public Art

 Currently on view at Winter Pl., Boston MA

-A Coney Island of the Mind - words by Marshal McLuhan
+a mesage to the future - words by Marshal McLuhan

-Emerson College entrance of Walker Building 42x9ft Acrylic on Wall
+Emerson College entrance of Walker Building Acrylic on Wall

 This mural was commissioned by Emerson College in 2014 for the entrance of the Walker building.
 This is an ongoing series of paintings using the written word as raw material.
 These paintings are meant to be featured in public spaces, sharing excerpts of theory, poetry, and philosophy in high-traffic urban spaces.
 The colors and text are chosen in relation to the place where they will be displayed.
 This mural was commissioned by Emerson College and was featured at the Walker Building entrance.
 Photos by Peter Harris Studio.
 The choice of Marshal McLuhan's text was made in conversation with the Emerson College staff.
 Thank you to Joseph Ketner and Robert Sabal for this opportunity.